-178. The gist of any oral communications with the complainant, respondent or any witness should be recorded by the Designated Officer in written memoranda, but the Designated Officer's records are privileged from disclosure to any party to the complaint.
-If, however, any new relevant information is revealed by or on behalf of one of the parties in the course of the inquiries, the Designated Officer will pass that information on to the other party and ask that other party to comment on it.
+173. The gist of any oral communications with the complainant, respondent or any witness should be recorded by the Designated Officer in written memoranda, but the Designated Officer's records are privileged from disclosure to any party to the complaint.
+If, however, any new relevant information is revealed by or on behalf of one of the parties in the course r28(4) of the inquiries, the Designated Officer will pass that information on to the other party and ask that other party to comment on it.

-- 179. The Designated Officer should inform the parties and the bishop of the date when the report to the President is expected to be sent, and notify them when it has been sent. - 180.
-It is recommended that the report from the Designated Officer should cover the following areas: - The substance of the complaint - The substance of the respondent's answer to the complaint - A summary of the evidence submitted in the case - An analysis of any relevant legal issues - Any other matters which the Designated Officer wishes to bring to the attention of the President. - 181.
-A copy of the registrar's report for the purposes of preliminary scrutiny should be annexed to the Designated Officer's report when it is submitted to the President of Tribunals. - 182.
+- 174. The Designated Officer should inform the parties and the bishop of the date when the report to the President is expected to be sent, and notify them when it has been sent. - 175.
+It is recommended that the report from the Designated Officer should cover the following areas: - The substance of the complaint - The substance of the respondent's answer to the complaint - A summary of the evidence submitted in the case - An analysis of any relevant legal issues - Any other matters which the Designated Officer wishes to bring to the attention of the President. - 176.
+A copy of the registrar's report for the purposes of preliminary scrutiny should be annexed to the Designated Officer's report when it is submitted to the President of Tribunals. - 177.
 The contents of the Designated Officer's written report to the President are confidential and the report will not be disclosed to the complainant, respondent, bishop or any other person.

-183. The President of Tribunals will consider the Designated Officer's report s17(3), r29 and decide whether there is a case for the respondent to answer, taking into account whether the alleged misconduct is potentially sufficiently serious for referral to a bishop's disciplinary tribunal.
-If there is a case to answer and the alleged misconduct is sufficiently serious, the President will refer the complaint to a disciplinary tribunal.
+178. The President of Tribunals will consider the Designated Officer's report and decide whether there is a case for the respondent to answer.
+If there is a case to answer, the President will refer the complaint to a disciplinary tribunal.